 One of the most common mistakes when using reinforcement is a lack of specificity (Allday, et al., 2012).
 In addition, irregular or illogical delivery, lack of meaningfulness to the student, low frequency, and poor timing also impact the effectiveness of reinforcement.
 Positive reinforcement should always be specifically stated, contingently given, desired by the student, given frequently enough to maintain the positive behavior, and given immediately after the desired behavior (PENT BIP Desk Reference).
-Once a behavior is learned through consistent and immediate access to reinforcement, fading to an intermittent schedule of reinforcement provides for longest lasting maintenance of the behavior change (Hogarth & Villeval, 2010).

 Positive reinforcement systems can be conceptualized as a concrete, token economy system as well as whole-class interactions that promote relationship building.
 Classroom staff must be committed to promoting a positive environment and have self-monitoring evaluative tools in place to assure proper minimum 4:1, positive to negative interaction ratios.
-The means of delivering reinforcement to students must be tangible and contingencies must be clearly understood by both staff and students.
+The means of delivering reinforcement to students must be tangible and contingencies clearly understood by both staff and students.
 Students must have means of monitoring their own progress in the reinforcement system by tracking their earning of points/reinforcers, such as stamp cards, a "bucks" system, or other classroom points as well as receiving regular feedback from staff.

 A goal for all children is to help them develop an intrinsic ability to regulate their behavior, as well as a motivation to do well and find value in healthy relationships with others.
-Unfortunately, children come to our classrooms in varying states of executive functioning and relational deficit, which may significantly impact their inherent ability to regulate their behavior and make sound choices.
+Unfortunately, nearly all children come to our classrooms in varying states of executive functioning and relational deficit, thereby significantly impacting their inherent ability to regulate their behavior and make sound choices.
 Positive reinforcement is a tool that not only provides external motivation to help students stay on track toward their goals, but, implemented with fidelity, helps promote genuine connection between students and staff.
 Eventually, these attachments and the feelings they elicit become the most reinforcing thing we can offer, reducing the need for external contingencies, and helping students manage frustration more easily (Perry, 2001).